-- 1) Courses offered by the department numbered 2000 or higher - 2) Courses from the list of approved cognate courses below.
+1) Courses offered by the department numbered 2000 or higher $^{\rm 3}$

+2) Courses from the list of approved cognate courses below.
 A maximum of 6 credits may be taken from courses outside the department.
 4

-UN2015 (Linear Algebra and Probability) does NOT replace UN2010 (Linear Algebra) as prerequisite requirements of math courses.
-Students will not receive full credit for both courses UN2010 and UN2015.

-Students who are not contemplating graduate study in mathematics may replace one or both of the two terms of MATH GU4061- MATH GU4062 by one or two of the following courses: MATH UN2500 ANALYSIS AND OPTIMIZATION, MATH UN3007 COMPLEX VARIABLES, MATH UN3028 PARTIAL DIFFERENTIAL EQUATIONS, or MATH GU4032 FOURIER ANALYSIS.

-Only one section of the Undergraduate Seminar may count towards the major requirements.

-Additional courses may be selected only with prior written approval from the Director of Undergraduate Studies.
+- 1 UN2015 (Linear Algebra and Probability) does NOT replace UN2010 (Linear Algebra) as prerequisite requirements of math courses.
+Students will not receive full credit for both courses UN2010 and UN2015. - 2 Students who are not contemplating graduate study in mathematics may replace one or both of the two terms of MATH GU4061- MATH GU4062 by one or two of the following courses: MATH UN2500 ANALYSIS AND OPTIMIZATION, MATH UN3007 COMPLEX VARIABLES, MATH UN3028 PARTIAL DIFFERENTIAL EQUATIONS, or MATH GU4032 FOURIER ANALYSIS. - 3 Only one Undergraduate Seminar may count towards the major requirements. - 4 Additional courses may be selected only with prior written approval from the Director of Undergraduate Studies.